-A few things to consider in your decision to use air conditioning are usually related to simple comfort, cost, environmental or health-related reasons.
-Cranking up the AC not only boosts your electric bill, but depletes natural resources.
+Whew!
+It’s hot out – just the right time to stop using your air conditioner.
+Wait, what?
+Okay, okay, we won’t ask you to give up air conditioning completely, but maybe you could use it a little less.
+Cranking up the AC not only boosts your electric bill, but also depletes natural resources.
 For some, it can exacerbate asthma, allergies, or sinus problems.

-Mary Biddle, Director of Professional Development at Northeast Sustainable Energy Associates has plenty of simple and sound suggestions.
-Biddle is also a fully trained energy auditor.
+Mary Biddle, Director of Professional Development at Northeast Sustainable Energy Associates, is also a fully trained energy auditor.
+This expert has plenty of simple and sound suggestions for cutting back on your air conditioning – without suffering.
 “First of all, it’s all about your comfort.
-You have to know what’s right for you – try to find the comfort balance,” said Biddle.
+You have to know what’s right for you – try to find the comfort balance,” explains Biddle.

-“All of these suggestions seem like common sense, but sometimes we all just need to be reminded or have it brought more clearly to our attention,” said Biddle.
+“All these suggestions seem like common sense, but sometimes we just need to be reminded or have it brought more clearly to our attention,” according to Biddle.

-7. “Use a fan!” said Biddle with a laugh.
+- “Use a fan!” suggests Biddle with a laugh.

-Biddle also suggested ductless mini-split air conditioners for their high efficiency and ability to both heat and cool.
+Biddle also recommended ductless mini-split air conditioners for their high efficiency and ability to both heat and cool.